sc-ventures/cloudbreak-documentation/docs/os-launch.md

 #### SSH Key Pair

-[Generate a new SSH key pair](faq.md#generate-ssh-key-pair) or use an existing SSH key pair, and upload it to your OpenStack account.
+[Generate a new SSH key pair](faq.md#generate-ssh-key-pair) or use an existing SSH key pair to your OpenStack account.
 You must select it when launching the VM.

 #### Security Group